ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

  * The "Operating Cost" (OC).
 This captures the ongoing expenses of operating the technology over time.
  * The CO2 emissions resulting from the technology use (C2).  {Need to clarify where this is positive vs. negative.}

+## Background on class/field/method naming

+The solutions code was created as a mostly direct translation from the original Project Drawdown Excel workbooks.
+Most things are named identically to the corresponding tabs/column headings/etc. in Excel.
+This makes it easy for someone familiar with the Excel to follow the correspondence, but results in names that are less intuitive for anyone else.
+(Co-winners of the least-useful naming prize: HelperTables and UnitAdoption.)
+We plan to migrate names to be more intuitive over time.

 ## VMAs